MyKo101/Thesis/thesis.knit.md

 The prediction models were assessed at 100 time points, evenly distributed between the 25th and 75th percentile of observed event times, $X$.
 At each of these time points, we compare Observed outcomes ($O$) with the Expected outcomes ($E$) of the prediction models based on four choices of methodology [@royston_tools_2014;@royston_tools_2015;@riley_prognosis_2019;@andersen_pseudo-observations_2010] to produce measures for the calibration-in-the-large

 * Kaplan-Meier (KM) - A Kaplan-Meier estimate of survival is estimated from the data and the value of the KM curve at the current time is taken to be the average Observed number of events within the population and this is compared with the average Expected value.
-* Logistic Unweighted (LU) - Logistic regression is performed on the non-censored population to predict the binary Observed value using the logit(Expected) value as an offset and the Intercept of the regression is the estimate <mark>of calibration-in-the-large</mark>.
+* Logistic Unweighted (LU) - Logistic regression is performed on the non-censored population to predict the binary Observed value using the logit(Expected) value as an offset and the Intercept of the regression is the estimate of calibration-in-the-large.
 * Logistic Weighted (LW) - As above, but the logistic regression is performed using the IPCW as a weighting for each non-censored patient.
-* Pseudo-Observations (PO) - The contribution of each patient (including censored patients) to the overall Observed value is calculated by removing them from the population and aggregating the difference. ~~Logistic r~~<mark>R</mark>egression is performed ~~using~~<mark>with the complimentary log-log function as a link function and</mark> the log cumulative hazard as an offset ~~and~~<mark>with</mark> the Intercept ~~of the result is the estimate~~<mark>representing the estimate of calibration-in-the-large</mark>.
+* Pseudo-Observations (PO) - The contribution of each patient (including censored patients) to the overall Observed value is calculated by removing them from the population and aggregating the difference.
+Regression is performed with the complimentary log-log function as a link function and the log cumulative hazard as an offset with the Intercept representing the estimate of calibration-in-the-large.

-~~The weights within the LW method create a non-integer number of events within the regression. and the PO method can produce values that are not always 0 or 1 (as would be expected in an ordinary logistic regression).
-The values produced by PO will have to be artificially capped between 0 and 1, but otherwise these two methods do not cause any issues.~~<mark>Some of these methods produce unusual results for the regressions.
+Some of these methods produce unusual results for the regressions.
 Firstly, the weights within the LW method cause the "number of events" being processed (i.e the sum of the weighted events) to be non-integer.
 This is a minor issue and can be dealt with by most software packages [@wildscop_biostatistics_2013].
 Secondly, the PO method produces outcomes that are outside of the (0,1) range [@perme_checking_2008] required for the complimentary log-log function.
-To combat this, we re-scale the values produced to be with this range and perform the regression as normal.</mark>
+To combat this, we re-scale the values produced to be with this range and perform the regression as normal.

 ### Estimands